 Elder Albert McLeod doing a pipe ceremony in Buhler Hall at the CMHR.

 Professor McPhedran speaking to Rotary’s Adventures in Human Rights high school students about the importance of being able to live your human rights.

 Desiree asking Rotarian Fellow Eduardo da Costa about the Global Peace Index.

 Darcy Ataman giving advice to James, RainShyne and Keshia about their video essay.

-Class heard from Prof. McPhedran about the United Nations human rights monitory systems such as the Universal Periodic Review.
-Students engaged in a simulation of the UPR procession.
+Prof. McPhedran delivering a lecture regarding the United Nations human rights monitory systems such as the Universal Periodic Review.
+Following the lecture, students engaged in a simulation of the UPR procession.

 Baily, Gabby, Naa, Nav and Stef doing a group ‘Spark’ presentation about sexual violence.